allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error BaseStrategy_UNAUTHORIZED()
 ```

-*Returns when calls to Base Strategy are unauthorized*
+Throws when calls to Base Strategy are unauthorized

 ### INVALID_METADATA